 Medication management is another common task that many hired caregivers are given in making sure that the senior is taking their medications on time.
 Missed medications can have significant effects on one's health, and, as one's short term memory declines, forgetting to take pills on time can occur more frequently.
 Having your parent's medications packaged in blister packs makes it easy for the caregiver to check if pills have been taken when they arrive.

 Exercise & Activities

-Along with nutrition and medications, exercise is another key lifestyle habit that has a huge impact on one’s well-being.
+Along with nutrition and medications, exercise is another key lifestyle habit that has a huge impact on one's well-being.
 A caregiver can go for walks with your parent or prompt your parent to do their own exercises.
 From week to week, the caregiver can record what types of exercises your parent did and the duration of these exercises.
-In addition, the caregiver can participate in other activities with your parents such as taking them to a group exercise class, an afternoon at a museum, or a stroll at the beach.
-Over time, as the caregiver and your parent try new things, the caregiver can record observations about your parents’ favourite activities and focus on those going forward.
+In addition, the caregiver can participate in other activities with your parents such as taking them to a group exercise class, an afternoon at a museum, or a stroll in the park.
+Over time, as the caregiver and your parent try new things, the caregiver can record observations about your parents' favourite activities and focus on those going forward.